Print

 5

-Slowly pour the brine into the jar, leaving about an inch of space from the top.
-Gently tap the jar to release any air bubbles.
-If needed, add more brine as the peppers absorb some liquid.
-Make sure the brine covers the top, including the grape leaves.
+Slowly pour the brine into the jar, leaving an inch of space at the top.
+Tap the jar to release air bubbles.
+Add more brine if needed to cover the peppers and grape leaves.

 6

-Place the jar in the refrigerator and let the pickled peppers sit for a few days before enjoying them.
-Once the flavors have developed, indulge in the tangy and crunchy delight of your homemade pickled banana peppers.
-Enjoy!
+Refrigerate the jar and let the pickled peppers sit for a few days.
+Enjoy the tangy and crunchy flavor!

 7

-Note: For optimal flavor, allow the pickled peppers to marinate in the fridge for a few days before consuming.
+Note: Let the pickled peppers marinate in the fridge for a few days before enjoying.

 Recipe Tips & Suggestions